laminlabs/lamindb/docs/manage-changes.md

 # Manage changes

-You can manage updates to objects through versioning, and safely remove obsolete data by moving it to the `archive` or `trash` branches.
-For more complex workflows, you can use contribution branches similar to branches in git.
+To manage changes, you can use versioning, branching, an `archive` and the `trash`.

 ## Versioning